openstack/openstack-manuals/doc/common/glossary.rst

       associated with it, all monitors check each member of the pool.
 All monitors must declare a member to be healthy for it to stay active.

+   heat
+      Codename for the :term:`Orchestration service
+      <Orchestration service (heat)>`.

+   Heat Orchestration Template (HOT)

+      Heat input in the format native to OpenStack.

    high availability (HA)